 You can start being kind today!
 Why not share this article?

 Otherwise, you could make small notes using some of this article –or your own words-, explaining World Kindness Day, and leave them in random places where people will see: the elevator, the bus, the gas station pump, or your building’s garbage room.

 When November 13 comes around, please try and remember to do something kind!
 Then, when someone smiles at you and thanks you just smile back and answer “Happy World Kindness Day” (if you feel silly doing this, like I did, you can try my trick: make a couple of notes to keep in your wallet that say “Happy World Kindness Day”).
 Who knows?
 Maybe the one(s) you are kind to, will pay it forward.
 Or, if someone’s watching, it might inspire them to do something kind for another person.
 The point is to make a difference.

-Here’s a list of ”inspirations” for World Kindness Day:
+List of ”inspirations” for World Kindness Day